arbll/httplog/README.md

 ## Usage

-If you just want to try the program just create a directory and run in any order :
+If you just want to try the program create a directory and run in any order :

 ```
 generatehttplog